jkstill/awr-html-extract/README.md

 ## Why do this?

-Becuase sometimes the only available AWR data is from HTML reports that have been saved.
+Because sometimes the only available AWR data is from HTML reports that have been saved.

 Otherwise and AWR diff report would have be quite useful.